Bob Grant (radio host): Move to New York City (WMCA: 1970–1977)

 On March 8, 1973, Grant had scheduled New York Rep. Benjamin S. Rosenthal, who was leading a boycott of meat.
 Grant later learned that Rosenthal would not appear on his show, and in a discussion with a caller, Grant referred to Rosenthal as a "coward".
 Rosenthal then filed a complaint with the Federal Communications Commission, and the issue went all the way up to the United States Court of Appeals for the District of Columbia Circuit in Straus Communications v.
 Federal Communications Commission, United States Court of Appeals for the District of Columbia Circuit, January 16, 1976, Wright, J. The appeals court ultimately ruled in favor of WMCA and Grant, due to the fact that Grant offered the congressman an invitation to appear on his show, granting Rosenthal equal time.

 Grant did an early shock jock stunt while at WMCA.
 A female listener had called in and was curious about pornographic films.
 Grant decided to take women who listened to him on a trip to a Times Square porno theater to view a porn film.
 About 100 women showed up for the trip, followed by a roundtable discussion on Grant's show.
 Grant would have two more listener trips to see a porn film after this.

 One of Grant's most memorable regular callers was Ms. Trivia, who aired her "Beef of the Week", a series of seemingly trivial complaints.
 Ms. Trivia was Grant's guest at a Halloween Festival dinner held at Lauritano's Restaurant in The Bronx, where a young Ms. Trivia, not long out of her teens, revealed herself for the first time to a startled radio audience, many who had expected and assumed, based upon her articulation and intonation, that she would be an elderly, prudish woman.
 Instead, a statuesque and fashionable Ms. Trivia, wearing an elaborate Victorian costume, was the surprise guest seated next to Grant at the dais table along with several political figures from New York.
 The following day the majority of calls to the show were for the purpose of obtaining information about the mysterious Mm.
 Trivia, with Grant in his typical manner finally in exasperation hanging up on the callers, shouting, "THIS IS NOT Mm.
 TRIVIA'S SHOW!"

 Grant popularized the -gry puzzle, a word game, on his WMCA show in 1975, stating some version of the question "There are three words in the English language that end in -gry.
 Two of them are angry and hungry.
 What is the third?".
 This has no conclusive answer, and spread following Grant's broadcast.

 While at WMCA, Grant attracted attention from a 1974 commentary he recorded, titled "How Long Will You Stand Aside".
-Grant also released an LP record in 1977 titled, "Let's Be Heard", which was a recording of a speech Grant gave before a synagogue in New York.
+Grant also released an LP record in 1977 titled, "Let's Be Heard", which was a recording of a speech Grant gave before a synagog in New York.
 Grant left WMCA in 1977.